keeto/titanium-jsdocs/Source/Data/File.md

 Method: spaceAvailable {#File:spaceAvailable}
 ---------------------------------------------

-Reads a file referenced by a File object line by line.
+Returns the space available on the directory referenced by a File object.

-Calling this method on a File object referencing a directory will return null.
+Calling this method on File objects referencing a file will return null.

 ### Syntax:

-	File.readLine(reset)
+	File.spaceAvailable()

 ### Arguments:

-1. reset - (*boolean*: defaults to false) Setting
+None

 ### Returns:

-- (*string*) True if the File object references a directory.
+- (*number* or *null*) The space available on the directory referenced by the File object or null if the File object references a file.

 ### Example: